dpukhkaiev/BRISE2/main_node/configuration_distribution/README.md

 * **`dispatch(...)`**: the entrypoint for the distribution logic.
 Calls the inner logic directly.
 * **`handle_configuration_distribution(...)`**: publishes the `get_new_configuration_exchange` event.
-* **`first_it(...)`**: no-op (not required for asynchronous starts).
+* **`first_it(...)`**: no operation (not required for asynchronous starts).

 ### 2. Batched Distribution ([batched_distribution.py](batched_distribution.py))
 Synchronizes workers using a python barrier to ensure they process tasks in batches of a specific size.

 * **`__init__(config)`**: extracts `BatchSize` from the product configuration.
 * **`first_it(...)`**: triggers the first set of configurations.
-It is called by `dispatch` on the very first message and requests as many configurations as the batch size, ensuring the framework generates enough of them to fill the first batch.
+It is called by `dispatch` on the very first message and requests `BatchSize` configurations.
 * **`dispatch(...)`**: creates the barrier when needed and spawns a **daemon thread** to run the logic.
 This is critical to prevent the main event-thread from blocking while waiting for the barrier.
 * **`handle_configuration_distribution(...)`**: waits at the barrier.
-The code execution pauses here until the
-  $N$-th arrival (where $N$ is `BatchSize`), at which point all configurations are published simultaneously.
-If a wave can no longer complete — a worker died, or the pool of workers shrank — the barrier is broken: the waiting threads are released without publishing and the next wave starts from a fresh barrier, so an incomplete wave cannot stall the pipeline.
+The code execution pauses here until the `BatchSize` arrival, at which point all configurations are published simultaneously.
+If a wave can no longer complete: a worker died, or the pool of workers shrank; the barrier is broken: the waiting threads are released without publishing and the next wave starts from a fresh barrier, so an incomplete wave cannot stall the pipeline.